THE GOAL ZERO YETI 1250 POWERS YOUR DEVICE IN 3 WAYS:

 It takes the same amount of time to charge your device from a Goal Zero power pack as it does from the wall.

 When charging gear with the Yeti 1250, take note of the LCD Battery Display.
 If you plug in devices that have a high power requirement (a large refrigerator), the charge level of the Yeti can drop very quickly and you may not get exactly 1250Wh of power.
 On the flipside, if you're recharging devices that draw power more slowly (a small TV), you will get closer to 1250Wh.
-If you're experiencing shorter run times, you make want to check the device's power requirements.
+If you're experiencing shorter run times, you might want to check the device's power requirements.

 COLD WEATHER USAGE: